JACマガジン

 Specified Skills in the field of construction stipulates that Specified Skilled Worker (i) "the number of foreign construction workers (and the total) shall not exceed the number of full-time employees."

-What is the quota for the number of specified skilled workers can be accepted?
-Are there limits on the number of people in the construction industry?
+What is the number of people accepted for Specified Skilled Worker?
+Is there a limit to the number of people in the construction field?

 ⑩ Related organizations